oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/7-transform-data.md

     to a new **CUSTOMER\_SALES\_ANALYSIS** table.

     Click on the tiny grid at the corner to the end of the data flow (last Join transform) to open the target table property dialog.

-Note that if we already had a target table then we could simply drag that table in to complete the flow.
+    >**Note:** If we already had a target table then we could simply drag that table in to complete the flow.
 But in our case, the target table doesn't exist yet.

     ![screenshot of creating target table entity](images/image41_create_target.png)